ahillss/rpi5_setup/Problems.md

 * not sure how bad the full covering top hats are for dealing with heat from the pi

-* easier access to nvme drive, can just take lid off?
+* easier access to nvme drive, can just take lid off the case?

 ## Sound Blaster Play!
 4